Skip to content

 TL;DR

-This paper proposes LightStab, an unsupervised online video stabilization framework built upon the classical three-stage pipeline (motion estimation → motion propagation → motion compensation) augmented with multi-threaded asynchronous buffering.
-LightStab is the first online method to comprehensively match offline SOTA across 5 benchmark datasets, and introduces UAV-Test, the first multimodal UAV aerial stabilization benchmark covering both visible-light and infrared imagery.
+The authors propose LightStab, an unsupervised online video stabilization framework.
+By combining a classical three-stage pipeline (motion estimation → motion propagation → motion compensation) with multi-threaded asynchronous buffering, it achieves performance comparable to offline SOTA for the first time across five benchmarks.
+Additionally, the first multi-modal UAV aerial stabilization dataset, UAV-Test (including visible and infrared light), is released.

 Background & Motivation

-Background: Video stabilization aims to suppress camera shake and improve visual quality.
-Classical approaches follow a three-stage pipeline of motion estimation → motion smoothing → frame compensation, and are categorized by motion model dimensionality into 2D (affine/homography/optical flow), 2.5D (limited 3D cues), and 3D (depth + point cloud) methods.
-Deep learning methods (DUT, NNDVS, RStab, etc.) generate stabilized frames directly via end-to-end learning.
+Background: Video stabilization aims to suppress camera jitter and improve visual quality.
+Classical methods follow a three-stage pipeline: motion estimation → motion smoothing → frame compensation.
+Based on the motion model dimension, these are categorized into 2D (affine/homography/optical flow), 2.5D (limited 3D cues), and 3D (depth + point clouds) methods.
+Deep learning methods (DUT, NNDVS, RStab, etc.) directly generate stabilized frames through end-to-end learning.

-Limitations of Prior Work: - Perception limitations: Classical methods rely on hand-crafted feature detectors (SIFT, ORB, etc.), which are not robust under weak texture, occlusion, and large motion, and non-uniform keypoint distributions introduce bias in motion estimation. - Smoothing limitations: Fixed smoothing strategies fail to generalize, resulting in residual jitter; learned smoothing lacks geometric interpretability and may over-smooth or introduce distortion. - Online processing limitations: Most high-quality stabilizers (classical and learned) rely on offline batch processing or future frames, introducing latency.
-Learned methods also require large amounts of paired labeled data and substantial computational resources.
+Limitations of Prior Work: - Perceptual Limitations: Classical methods rely on handcrafted feature detectors (SIFT, ORB), which are not robust in weakly textured, occluded, or large-motion scenarios.
+Uneven keypoint distribution leads to biased motion estimation. - Smoothing Limitations: Fixed smoothing strategies fail to generalize, resulting in residual jitter.
+Learning-based smoothing lacks geometric interpretability and may cause over-smoothing or distortion. - Online Processing Limitations: Most high-quality stabilizers (both classical and learning-based) rely on offline batch processing or future frames, introducing latency.
+Learning-based methods also require large amounts of paired labeled data and computational resources.

-Key Challenge: It is inherently difficult to simultaneously achieve unsupervised training, online (causal) processing, and high stabilization quality.
-The best existing online method (NNDVS) still shows notable gaps in certain scenarios, and existing benchmarks primarily consist of handheld visible-light videos, failing to cover practical settings such as nighttime UAV remote sensing.
+Key Challenge: It is difficult to simultaneously achieve unsupervised, online, and high-quality results.
+The best existing online method (NNDVS) still shows significant gaps in certain scenarios, and current benchmarks primarily focus on handheld visible-light videos, failing to cover practical needs like nighttime UAV remote sensing.

-Goal: Design a fully unsupervised, strictly causal (no future frames) online video stabilization framework that achieves quality comparable to or exceeding offline SOTA, and generalizes to multimodal UAV scenarios.
+Goal: Design a completely unsupervised, strictly causal (no future frames used) online video stabilization framework that matches or exceeds offline SOTA in quality while extending to multi-modal UAV scenarios.

-Key Insight: Rather than pursuing an end-to-end approach, the authors return to the classical three-stage pipeline while equipping each stage with modern components—replacing single hand-crafted detectors with multi-detector collaboration and optical flow, replacing fixed filtering with a lightweight self-supervised network, and eliminating serial latency bottlenecks via multi-threaded parallelism.
+Key Insight: Instead of an end-to-end approach, the authors return to the classical three-stage pipeline but strengthen each stage with modern components—using multi-detector collaboration and optical flow instead of single handcrafted features, a lightweight self-supervised network instead of fixed filters, and multi-threaded parallelism to eliminate serial latency bottlenecks.

-Core Idea: Classical three-stage pipeline + modern components (multi-detector collaboration, causal optical flow fusion, self-supervised motion propagation network, dynamic-kernel online smoothing) + system-level multi-threading optimization = unsupervised, online, high-quality stabilization.
+Core Idea: Classical three-stage pipeline + modern components (multi-detector collaboration, causal optical flow fusion, self-supervised motion propagation network, online smoothing with dynamic kernels) + system-level multi-threaded optimization = high-quality unsupervised online stabilization.

 Method